-Harassment Policy (Administrative/Support Staff And Students) as per the Staff Policy and Procedure Manual 2020-2021
+Harassment Policy (Administrative/Support Staff and Students) as per the VWU Policy and Procedure Handbook

 Complaints about harassment will be responded to promptly and equitably.
 The right to confidentiality of all members of the academic community will be respected insofar as is practical without jeopardizing the University’s duty to investigate.